Reds vs. Dodgers Player Props Betting Odds

-Player prop bet options for Freddie Freeman and others are available when the Los Angeles Dodgers host the Cincinnati Reds at Dodger Stadium on Friday at 10:10 PM ET.
+The Los Angeles Dodgers host the Cincinnati Reds at Dodger Stadium on Saturday at 9:10 PM ET.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Spencer Steer and others in this contest.

 Bet on this matchup or its props with BetMGM!